 Stuff and Cook the Chop:

 - Adjust oven rack to the lower-middle position and place a rimmed baking sheet on rack.
 Heat the oven to 450 degrees.

 - Remove chop from brine and rinse with water.
 Dry chop well with paper towels.
 Place 1/4 of the filling in the pocket of each chop.
 Trim orange wedge, as needed, to fit into the outside opening of porkchop to contain the filling.
 Season chops with salt and pepper.

-- Using tongs, move browned chops to preheat baking sheet in oven.
-Cook chops, flipping halfway through, until an instant read thermometer inserted into the center of the stuffing reads 135 degrees, about 15 minutes.
+- Using tongs, move browned chops to preheated baking sheet in the oven.
+Cook chops, flipping halfway through until an instant-read thermometer inserted into the center of the stuffing reads 135 degrees, about 15 minutes.
 Transfer chops to a plate and loosely cover with foil.
 Allow to rest for 10 minutes.
 Sprinkle with blue cheese and serve immediately.

 Fans Also Made:

 Fried pork chops are one of the easiest, most delicious ways to serve pork chops on last minute notice.
 I always use fresh chops for this recipe for the ultimate flavor and perfect texture.

 If you’ve got fresh pork chops and don’t want to wait for the oven, you can make these pan seared pork chops for a light, clean tasting recipe that even the pickiest of eaters will enjoy.